GramUS/modules/README.md

 GramJS Userbots can be customized with modules.
 GramJS Userbot modules are JavaScript files hosted in a GitHub repository, which includes some handlers that will be added to GramJS Userbot after they are installed.
 A GramJS Userbot can be written by you or someone else, in either JavaScript or TypeScript.
 But if one writes a module in TypeScript, they should build it to JavaScript before it works and gets published.

-The goal of this repository is to collect useful modules for you and by you.
+The goal of this repository is to collect useful modules for you (and by you).
 Anyone can add their modules to here by sending a PR.

 ## Installing modules